ablestack/nestjs-bff/README.md

 ## Overview

-NestJS-BFF is a starter project for those looking to fast-track building a production-grade [BFF](https://samnewman.io/patterns/architectural/bff/) web application with [NestJS](https://nestjs.com/).
+NestJS-BFF is a starter project for those looking to fast-track building a production-grade web application with [NestJS](https://nestjs.com/).
+This implementation uses the [BFF](https://samnewman.io/patterns/architectural/bff/) pattern, using NestJS as the backend API for a SPA frontend.

 This is a Monorepo project containing an API, companion CLI, and Web Client.
 Follow the README navigation links for details on each of these.